-And what of the exceptionally high moral and spiritual virtues that these Bible writers engendered in their readers?
+And what of the exceptionally high moral and spiritual virtues that the Bible engenders in its readers?
 If these same writers were actually charlatans, whose words were confirmed to be unreliable, even fictitious, then the high spiritual values that they promoted and championed, would in reality be a sham, in fact one huge con.
-Whilst apparently waxing eloquent on such supreme morality on the one hand, they would be fabricating lies and inventing stories of fantastic myth and legend on the other… A truly puzzling enigma!
+Whilst apparently waxing eloquent on a superlative morality and pride of truth on the one hand, they would in fact be fabricating lies and inventing stories of fantastic myth and legend on the other… A truly puzzling enigma!

 A Thorny Problem for Skeptics